 - Watering: Deeply once a week providing at least 1 inch of water, avoid overhead watering

-- Fertilizing: Apply balanced fertilizer and compost manure before planting
+- Fertilizing: Apply a balanced fertilizer and compost manure before planting

 The varieties for cucumbers seem almost endless.
 I’m going to share with you some of the more popular types and their uses.
 It should put you on the right track for picking the best variety of cucumber for your garden.

-Carolina cucumbers reach maturity in 51 days.
+Carolina cucumbers are a vine-type reach maturity in 51 days.
 They’re an excellent choice for pickling and are well known for being uniform in shape.

 Calypso is one of my favorite types of cucumbers to plant.
-They take only 52 days to reach maturity, but they produce a smaller cucumber.
+They take only 52 days to reach maturity and they produce small fruit.

 Because I grow cucumbers for pickling purposes, this is a great option.
 If you prefer a smaller cucumber and need a variety to produce faster, this could be the right choice for your garden.

 Spacemaster 80 is another valuable option for a smaller cucumber variety.
-They take 60 days to produce and are perfect for smaller gardens.
-The vine reaches three feet and produces eight-inch cucumbers.
+They take 60 days to produce and are perfect for smaller gardens or containers.
+The bush reaches three feet and produces eight-inch cucumbers.

 However, it only takes 65 days to produce and is an excellent option for making pickles or as a gorgeous addition to your salads.